FaranakNehzati/projectSQL/README.md

 there's a small part of the table:

 <img width="338" alt="retentionTableDemo" src="https://user-images.githubusercontent.com/59418722/139507201-29b01c88-7133-4d14-9929-e093691ed373.png">
-to see the whole table you can check(https://docs.google.com/spreadsheets/d/1sIoAwZYjOvSxGNlQqi5jZi-XbUfp5vBVthGqkuW1CiM/edit?usp=sharing)
+to see the whole table you can check [this page](https://docs.google.com/spreadsheets/d/1sIoAwZYjOvSxGNlQqi5jZi-XbUfp5vBVthGqkuW1CiM/edit?usp=sharing)

 ### Retention Rate by Day